velovision/rearview/README.md

 + Tested: 3.5 hours of runtime (camera streaming, no LED) on 1800mAh 103450 li-ion battery
 + Extrapolates to 5.5 hours of runtime on 2800mAh (143450 battery)
++ microSD card should be 32GB (~27GB expected usage from standalone video recording)

 # Common Setup